Home » Big Island » 101 Best Things to do on the Big Island with Kids

 One of the coolest hikes near Hilo is Kaumana Caves Park.
 Here, you’ll be able to hike down to see a lava tube.
 It’s a pretty short hike to get to the cave.

 It helps to bring flashlights or headlamps to explore the mouth of the cave.
-The rest of the cave is actually on private property, so it’s best not to venture to far in.
+The rest of the cave is actually on private property, so it’s best not to venture too far in.

 One of the most famous macadamia nut factories in Hawaii is Mauna Loa, which is located in Hilo, Hawaii.

-While the visitor’s center is still closed (as of December 2021), it’s normally a great place to learn about the process it takes to dry the macadamia nuts and get them ready to sell.
+The visitor’s center has reopened and is a great place to learn about the process it takes to dry the macadamia nuts and get them ready to sell.
 Plus, they have free macadamia nut tasting.

 If you want to learn more about Hawaii sea animals, head to Kanaloa Octopus Farm in Kailua-Kona.
 They offer one-hour tours where you can meet the octopuses and learn about what we can do to help them thrive.